-The size of projection data from a patient scan can be huge, \emph{e.g.}, \(1536\text{~columns}\times128\text{~rows}\times3392 \text{~views}\times5\text{~channels}\)., overwhelming the GPU memory for direct reconstruction.
-Besides the channel-by-channel reconstruction technique described earlier, to alleviate memory burden we further use a interleaved updating technique to divide large volume reconstruction job into a batch of mini-jobs of smaller size by partitioning the projection data and reconstruction volume into different segments as illustrated in Fig.~\ref{fig:InterleavedUpdate}.
-The volume as well as the projection data is partitioned into $N$ segments, and each volume segment and corresponding projection data segment are carefully aligned in geometry.
-To ensure the data completeness everywhere, sub-volumes at the seams are also extracted with their corresponding projection data (about 1.5 to 2 rotations from the helical scan).
-The volume segments and seams form $2*N-1$ mini-reconstruction tasks, which are assigned to multiple GPUs for parallel computing with multi-threads or can be processed sequentially with a single GPU if on a budget server.
-The resultant sub-volumes are combined together in an interleaved pattern, with a few slices at one or both ends trimmed off to ensure data completeness of the resting volume and avoid overlapping, forming a complete large volume reconstruction update as shown in Fig.~\ref{fig:InterleavedUpdate} (b).
+The size of projection data from a patient scan can be huge, \emph{e.g.}, \(1,536\text{~columns}\times128\text{~rows}\times3,392 \text{~views}\times5\text{~channels}\), overwhelming the GPU memory during direct reconstruction.
+We further use an interleaved updating technique to divide the large-volume reconstruction task into a batch of mini-jobs in smaller size by partitioning the projection data and reconstruction volume into different segments as illustrated in Fig.~\ref{fig:InterleavedUpdate}.
+The volume along with the associated projection data is partitioned into $N$ segments, with each volume segment and its corresponding projection data segment being geometrically aligned.
+To ensure the data completeness, sub-volumes at the seams are also extracted with their corresponding projection data (about 1.5 to 2 rotations from the helical scan).
+The volume segments and seams form $2N-1$ mini-reconstruction tasks, which are assigned to multiple GPUs for parallel computing or can be processed sequentially with a single GPU.
+The resultant sub-volumes are combined in an interleaved pattern, with a few slices at one or both ends trimmed off to ensure data completeness of the resting volume, forming a complete large volume reconstruction update as shown in Fig.~\ref{fig:InterleavedUpdate} (b).